 On the other hand coeliac disease attacks the small intestine.
 Both conditions arise due to a malfunctioning .

 The University of Cambridge and Barts and The London School of Medicine and Dentistry researchers analysed almost 20,000 tissue samples to study any genetic features the two conditions share.
 They discovered that the two diseases share seven chromosome regions.

-The researchers state that these key areas thought to regulate the mechanisms which cause the body’s own immune system to attack beta cells in the pancreas and the small intestine need further study.
+The researchers state that these key areas thought to regulate the mechanisms which cause the body’s own immune system to attack beta cells in the and the small intestine need further study.